Winchester College: Foundation and early years

-Winchester College was founded in 1382 by William of Wykeham, Bishop of Winchester and Chancellor to both Edward III and Richard II, in part because of the lack of trained priests following the Black Death.
+Winchester College was founded in 1382 by William of Wykeham, Bishop of Winchester and Chancellor to both Edward III and Richard II, in part because of the lack of priests following the Black Death.
 Winchester was to act as a feeder school to New College, also founded by Wykeham.
 According to its 1382 charter and final statutes (1400), the school is called in Latin Collegium Sanctae Mariae prope Wintoniam ("St Mary's College, near Winchester"), or Collegium Beatae Mariae Wintoniensis prope Winton ("The College of the Blessed Mary of Winchester, near Winchester").
 The first 70 "poor scholars" entered the school in 1394.
-In the early 15th century the specific requirement was that scholars come from families where the income was less than five marks sterling (£3 6s 8d) per annum; in comparison, the contemporary reasonable living for a yeoman was £5 per annum.
+In the early 15th century the specific requirement was that scholars come from families where the annual income was less than five marks sterling (£3 6s 8d); in comparison, the contemporary reasonable living for a yeoman was £5, annually.

 Other innovations at Winchester included enforcing discipline through the pupils themselves, using prefects.
 Discipline was in any case meant to be less harsh than was common in medieval schools, at least as the statutes read.
 Winchester was also unusual in giving education to boys aged 12–18, as universities would accept students within this age range.
 These features, including the double foundation, formed the model for Eton College and King's College, Cambridge, some 50 years later.
 Eton and Winchester formed a close partnership at that time.
-At first only a small number of pupils other than scholars were admitted; by the 15th century the school had around 100 pupils in total, nominally the 70 scholars, 16 choirboys known as "quiristers", and the rest "commoners".
+At first only a small number of pupils other than scholars were admitted; by the 15th century the school had around 100 pupils in total, nominally the 70 scholars, 16 choirboys aged up to 12 known as "quiristers", and the rest fee-paying "commoners".
 Demand for places for commoners was high, and though at first restricted, numbers gradually rose.

 Early modern period

 As the college was a religious as well as educational establishment, it was threatened with closure during Henry VIII's reign.
 A statute to this effect was drawn up in 1545, which was only halted by his death.
 Edward VI swiftly reversed direction.
 Edward made provision for worship and Bible readings to be made in English rather than Latin.
-In the early modern period, under Henry, Edward, Elizabeth and James, royal visits were accompanied by presentations of Latin and a small amount of Greek occasional poetry, composed by the pupils.
-Elizabeth also granted an exemption to allow Winchester, Eton and elsewhere to conduct their religious services in Latin, to help pupils to improve their skills in the language.
+In the early modern period, under Henry, Edward, Elizabeth I and James I, royal visits were accompanied by presentations of Latin (and sometimes Greek) occasional poetry, composed by the pupils.
+Queen Elizabeth also granted an exemption to allow Winchester, Eton and elsewhere to conduct their religious services in Latin, to help pupils to improve their language skills.

 Victorian era to present

 From the 1860s, ten boarding houses, each for up to sixty pupils, were added, greatly increasing the school's capacity.
 By 2020, the number of pupils had risen to 690.
 From 2022, the school has accepted day pupils in the Sixth Form, including girls.
-In 2025 the College merged with The Pilgrims' School.
+In 2025 the college merged with The Pilgrims' School.